BeckerSource/ChatCleanerClassic/README.md

 > Main clean keywords list.

-> Allows for exporting and importing of settings between chars on the same accounts
+> Allows for exporting and importing of settings between chars on the same account.

 1.4.0 Fixes:
 > Fixed bug when setting channels.
 Credit to xii_brad.

 > Changed display name from CCleanerClassic to ChatCleanerClassic.

-NOTE: This addon is untested in retail and TBC.